Zahlkovsk1/rozella/README.md

 - Read Content: View full articles with the content parsed and displayed neatly.
 - AI Features: Interact with OpenAI's GPT-4 for enhanced reading experience.

+## Waning
+don't forget to insert your own api key, and please give some time for api to process the request.

 ## Contributing

 We welcome contributions to improve Rozella!
 Please follow these steps to contribute: